 Students can take a wide range of courses in German at FH Joanneum.
 Courses available in English are limited, so please review this information carefully before applying.

-Course Approval Process Students registering for courses that have not been pre-approved will need to follow the course approval instructions.
+Students registering for courses that have NOT been pre-approved will need to follow the course approval instructions: Course Approval Process

 Students will be responsible for arranging their own housing in off-campus apartments.

 Computing and Information Systems students typically live in Graz, but take courses on the Kapfenberg campus which is about 40 minutes by train from Graz.
 Students may live near the Kapfenberg campus; however, many recommend living in Graz for the many activities available.